enumag/eevee/DOCS.md

 ## Missing assets

 Eevee can also check that the game events aren't using any missing assets.
+It also detects some other mistakes like unused or conflicting events.

 ```sh
 ./eevee.exe assets